Applanga App Localization Logo

 • Include Status & Comment: A string’s status can be set to Rejected, Needs Translation, Needs Review, Accepted, or any previously defined custom workflow status.
 This information will be included in the export if Export Status is selected together with the latest comment for a particular string.
 This option is only available for .csv, .tsv, .xlsx (excluding multi-language excel files.)

 • Convert Placeholders: This option converts iOS and Android placeholders during export.
 It is only available for Android (.yml) and Apple (.strings) files.
-See the Placeholder Coversion article for more information.
+See the Placeholder Conversion article for more information.

 • Screenshot Export Options: Refer to the Screenshot Export article for detailed steps and description of export options.